infantiablue/techika/src/blog/posts/follow-your-passion.md

   - personal development
   - work
 imageAlt: A person builds a path from a spark of interest toward useful work
+featured: true
 ---
 “Follow your passion” is memorable advice because it contains something true.
 Work is easier to sustain when it connects to genuine interest.
 Curiosity can carry us through the repetitive early stage of learning, when we are not yet good enough to receive much reward.

-But as career advice, the phrase is incomplete.
+But as career advice, it is not completely true.

-It can imply that each person has one hidden passion, that finding it should determine a career, and that strong feeling is enough to make the work viable.
-Real life is more complicated.
+The sentence can imply that an individual person would have at least one passion, that pursuing it should advance a career or build a wealthy business, achieve success ultimately.
+Yet, real life is more complicated.
 Interests change.
 Skills take time.
-Markets do not reward every valuable interest equally.
+Markets do not reward every valuable personal interest equally.
 Some people have savings, free time, useful networks, and family support; others must prioritize stability before exploration.

 A better question is not, “What is my passion?”
 It is: **What kind of work am I willing to get better at, what problem does it help solve, and what conditions would let me continue doing it?**